-(vi) HIV/AIDS and Non Communicable Diseases Awareness Program
+(vi)HIV/AIDS and Non Communicable Diseases Awareness Program

 The Authority has put in place a Committee that, among other things is responsible for educating staff on HIV/AIDS and Non-Communicable Diseases.
-In the year under review, the Authority did not conduct training of such kind.
-The training budget was reviewed to meet the urgent need for that time.
-Hence training in HIV/AIDS and Non-Communicable Diseases planned in the financial year 2021/22.
+In the year under review, the Authority conducted one training to all its employees.